bemayker/hannover-messe-2025-edge-gateway/doc/developer-manual.md

 ## Overview

-This repository describes the setup and configuration of the Raspberry Pi edge gateway for the Hannover Messe 2025: UNS In A Box project.
+This repository describes the setup and configuration of the Raspberry Pi edge gateway for the UNS In A Box project.
 The following diagram shows an overview of the setup:

 ![system diagram](assets/system-diagram.png)